carolinamattsson/transfer-velocity-of-money/README.md

 This serves as the replication code and supplementary material for:

 Mattsson, C. E. S., Luedtke, A., & Takes, F. W. (2023).
 Inverse estimation of the transfer velocity of money (arXiv:2209.01512). https://doi.org/10.48550/arXiv.2209.01512

 ### Downloading the data

-The Sarafu CIC 2020–2021 data is available via the UK Data Service (UKDS) ReShare platform (https://reshare.ukdataservice.ac.uk/855142/).
-The dataset is “safeguarded”, meaning that access is limited to those who have registered with the UKDS.
+The Sarafu CIC 2020–2021 dataset is available via the UK Data Service (UKDS) ReShare platform and has been suitably documented (Mattsson et al., 2022; https://reshare.ukdataservice.ac.uk/855142/).
+The dataset is “safeguarded”, meaning that access is limited to those who have registered with the UKDS and re-use is constrained by the UKDS End User License (EUL).
+Seeking to re-identify individuals is explicitly prohibited.
 This page allows you to apply for an account: https://beta.ukdataservice.ac.uk/myaccount/credentials.
 Check the box with "My organisation is not listed, I need to request a UK Data Service username.” and follow the instructions.
-Notably, the use of “safeguarded” datatsets is constrained by the UKDS End User License (EUL).
-Seeking to re-identify individuals is explicitly prohibited.

 To reproduce our analysis, please download the original data and update the `$DATA/sarafu_xDAI` directory.

 ### Trajectory extraction

 Funds can be systematically traced through individual accounts, from transaction to transaction, and this reveals the durations for which funds were held.
-This technique is called ``trajectory extraction'' and we do it using open-source software available at https://github.com/carolinamattsson/follow-the-money.
+This technique is called "trajectory extraction" and we do it using open-source software available at https://github.com/carolinamattsson/follow-the-money.

 To reproduce our analysis, please download a copy of this repository.

 ### Empirical holding times

 The bash script `follow.sh` obtains empirical holding times from the Sarafu transaction records.
 It performs this list of tasks:

 1. Define the filepaths to the $DATA directory and the `follow-the-money` repository.
 2. A basic pre-processing step, sending output to `$DATA/transactions/`.